 Dandy aligners work for many people who have mild to moderate malocclusion, and even in some more complex cases as well.
-When you meet with your Dandy dentist for your consultation, they'll be able to tell you if you're a good candidate for Dandy aligner treatment.
+Your Dandy dentist can tell you if you're a good candidate for treatment.

 Are Dandy aligners safe?

 Dandy aligners are safe because your treatment is supervised all along the way by certified dentists and orthodontists.
-It's important that you follow your treatment instructions because noncompliance will negatively affect your results.
+It's important that you follow your treatment instructions.

 What are the best invisible braces?

-There are a lot of excellent clear aligner or invisible braces on the market today.
-Some of our top picks include Dandy, Candid, ALIGNERCO, NewSmile, and Byte.
+There are a lot of excellent clear aligners or invisible braces on the market today.
+Some of our top picks include Candid, ALIGNERCO, NewSmile, and Byte.
+But there are others, too.
 Dandy is a bit different than many other brands because it combines in-office visits with remote treatment.